Sherry P. Broder

 Ms. Broder has represented Native Hawaiians in their claims for entitlements and defended the constitutionality of their programs.
 She has represented Native Hawaiians before the U.S. Supreme Court in two cases and had the opportunity to work closely on those cases with now U.S. Supreme Court Chief Justice John Roberts and Acting Solicitor General Neal Katyal.
 She has represented Native Hawaiians in seeking adequate funding for educational programs preserving the Hawaiian Language, enjoining the demolition of ancient archaeological sites, delineating claims to lands, and recovering cultural artifacts using the Native American Graves and Repatriation Act.

 Ms. Broder co-counseled on many cases with Professor Jon Van Dyke.
 They successfully defended the City and County of Honolulu against certain T-shirt vendors who claimed violation of their civil rights and on other cases challenging Honolulu County ordinances on First Amendment grounds, the County Council of Maui in their efforts to resolve the matter of which governmental institution (the executive or the legislator) has the power under the Maui County Charter to hire special counsel.
-She represented Orangutan Foundation International in its efforts to build a world class orangutan habitat at the Honolulu Zoo.
+She assisted in him in representing the Office of Hawaiian Affairs and the County of Maui in litigation relating to water.
+They represented Orangutan Foundation International in its efforts to build a world class orangutan habitat at the Honolulu Zoo.

 Ms. Broder has been recognized both nationally and in her community for her achievements.
 She has been listed in the Best Lawyers in America for over 15 years (Woodward/White publishers).
 She was selected Finalist, Trial Lawyer of the Year Award by the Trial Lawyers for Public Justice, 1994, 1995, and 1997 and was recognized as Solo Practitioner of the Year in 1992 by the American Bar Association.
 She was awarded the Justice Award from the Temple Emanuel in 2005 and was the first recipient of the Cox Price Human Rights Award from the University of Denver Law School in 2007.
 She was recognized as an outstanding community leader in "10 Who Made a Difference" by the Honolulu Star Bulletin in 1995; she was appointed to the Native American and Constitutional Scholars Working Group, 106th Congress by U.S. Senators Daniel K. Akaka and Daniel K. Inouye: and she was awarded the Conservation Service Citation by the National Wildlife Association in 1985.Ms.
 Broder is listed in the Best Lawyers in America, in Hawaii's Best Lawyers and has been awarded the highest ratings for her legal abilities and professional standards.